Text by Piotr Bockowski

 As it brings its audience through the various circles of hell in digital modernity, located this time at Berlin’s Kunst Akademie, the exhibition presents a labyrinthine succession of visions pertaining to technological catastrophe.
-Here, technology is interrogated not as progress but as disasters, following the realisation of Virilio that every technology carries its own negativity, which is invented at the same time as technical progress – thus the conception of our electric media promises certain cases of electrocution.
+Here, technology is interrogated not as progress but as disasters, following the realisation of Virilio that every technology carries its own negativity, which is invented at the same time as technical progress – thus, the conception of our electric media promises certain cases of electrocution.

 After establishing himself as one of the most original young media/performance artists in Europe, between the 2015 show at Palais De Tokyo (Paris) and the 2018 show at Barbican (London), his brilliant theatrical imagination was compared to Tatsumi Hijikata, Alejandro Jodorowsky, Shuji Terayama, Leigh Bowery or Matthew Barney, only to offer complex performative visions involving numerous actors and unique, surreal choreographies.

 Then, after achieving mastery in his own style of elaborate group theatre direction, Tianzhuo moved back to China over 3 years ago and ended up performing only 4 strictly private and considerably smaller shows there, hosted behind closed doors by contemporary art institutions of Beijing and Shanghai.

-A shutdown of the ritual at a Tibetan Buddhist temple depicted as a Chinese construction site is obviously related to the termination of tourism due to ongoing strict covid lockdown policies of authoritarian Beijing governance, but it also gives an intense impression of the iconoclasm of Byzantic orthodoxy or idol destruction by puritan New Model Army, if not Soviet mutilation of Georgian icons.
+A shutdown of the ritual at a Tibetan Buddhist temple depicted as a Chinese construction site is obviously related to the termination of tourism due to the ongoing strict covid lockdown policies of authoritarian Beijing governance.
+Still, it also gives an intense impression of the iconoclasm of Byzantic orthodoxy or idol destruction by the puritan New Model Army, if not Soviet mutilation of Georgian icons.

-With this outlook, what’s particularly intriguing is that in the absence of human performers Tianzhuo decides to digitally animate 3D generated demons, which are edited over the filmed footage of dusty expanses.
+With this outlook, what’s particularly intriguing is that in the absence of human performers, Tianzhuo decides to digitally animate 3D-generated demons, which are edited over the filmed footage of dusty expanses.
 Traditional human shamanic dancers of the death are replaced by undead digital animations of monstrosity, which suggests a rather strange mystical realisation that digital media art can transcend the limits of human life and establish communication with the afterlife.

 The video narrative of The Dust, importantly devoid of human performers, led spectators towards the grandiose final scene of Sky burial, playing into the Transmediale exhibition theme as a technological catastrophe of human bodies.
-In this funeral practice, also called “bird-scattered”, corpses are decomposing by exposure to dust of the mountains and digestion of the carrion birds.
+In this funeral practice, also called “bird-scattered”, corpses are decomposed by exposure to dust of the mountains and digestion of the carrion birds.
 Tianzhuo filmed packs of vultures circulating over a valley, later augmenting the footage with digital vulture head totems.
 His media performance became of disappearing human bodies, transformed into beyond-human circulation of digital animations.